JASMINETUFF/Note-Taker/README.md

 # Note-Taker
-# Homework Assignment 11 - Note Taker Application
+# Note Taker Application

 ## Description

- This application has both a front-end and back-end environment.
-The code for the front-end of the note taker application was already provided, so the main goal for students was to develop the back-end of the application and connect the developed back-end code to the provided front-end code.
-The goal of this assignment is to create an application that can be used to write, save, and delete notes entered by an end user.
+ This application can be used to write, save, and delete notes entered by an end user.

 ## Live Link

-- URL link to deployed application on Heroku - [Note Taker Application on Heroku]()
+https://toasters-note-taker.herokuapp.com/ - URL link to deployed application on Heroku

 ## User Story